Alken & Venn

 Do you think all humans want to become beautiful?
 Cats are beautiful from the outset, though.
 Heh heh heh.
 They want to display themselves… That’s why they make such unsightly iron castles and don’t realize the ugliness of their deeds.
 But, points like that’re cute though.
 Heh heh heh.

-The Iron Keep is specifically a “melted iron castle” (熔鉄城) in reference to it sinking in lava to varying extents.
-The term is localized as “smelter” in other instances and uses the same kanji as “molten” iron, (熔銑) so it refers to iron that has been in some way affected by flame.
-It isn’t the castle’s official name, but is nevertheless the one that Iron King built, though how much so is ambiguous.
+All of this culminated with the construction of Iron Keep.
+The area is more precisely a “melted iron castle” (熔鉄城) in reference to it sinking in lava to varying extents.
+The term localized as “smelter” in other instances uses the same kanji as “molten” iron, (熔銑) so it refers to when the metal has been affected by flame in some way.
+It isn’t the castle’s formal name, but is nevertheless the one that Iron King built, though how much so is ambiguous.
 Despite the name, the vast majority of the area is comprised of stone and marble, not iron.
-And considering the continued existence of Belfry Sol, it is possible that the Old Iron King simply built upon the existing architecture, renovating Alken’s original palace with new iron adornments.
-Given the importance of religion in Alken, the statues of robed men either orating with an open scroll or clasping their hands in prayer lends further credence to this idea.
+And accounting for continued existence of Belfry Sol, it is possible that the Old Iron King simply built upon the existing architecture, renovating the original royal palace with new iron adornments.
+Given the importance of religion in Alken, the statues of robed men orating with an open scroll lends further credence to this idea.

-But whether his new home’s construction was conservative or radical, the king made sure to display his newfound power both literally and figuratively.
-The castle’s walls and furniture are often decorated with symbols for strength, power, boldness, and courage.
-These include statues of griffins and ornaments of lions, but the most pervasive is images of bulls, so much so that an iron bull arguably emblemizes the Old Iron King’s reign.
-Collectively, the icons found there and at Brume Tower convey an image of dominance contrasting his prior weakness as king.
+Whether his new home’s construction was conservative or radical, the king made sure to display his power both literally and figuratively.
+For both the castle and Brume Tower, walls and furniture are often decorated with symbols for strength, power, boldness, and courage.
+These include statues of griffins and ornaments of lions, but the most pervasive is images of bulls, so much so that an iron bull arguably emblemizes the Old Iron King’s reign; even the copious water urns for dealing with the heat feature the horned bovine.
+Collectively, these icons convey an image of dominance contrasting his prior weakness as king.
 Was this warranted?
-His past political and financial vulnerabilities clearly made the him feel insecure no matter his aptitude as a warrior.
-From his perspective, he needed to project strength, at home and abroad.
+His past political and financial vulnerabilities clearly made him feel insecure, to say the least, no matter his aptitude as a warrior.
+From the Iron King’s perspective, he needed to project strength, at home and abroad.

-Besides iron arms and armor, his forces also associated with the Bound Wooden Shield, which bears the image of a lion.
+Besides iron arms and armor, his forces also associated with the Wooden Shield bearing the image of a lion.
+Gilligan sells one from Queen Mytha’s tower, and it also serves as the basis for the Bound Wooden Shield linked to Huntsman’s Copse.
 The enemy needed to know that his kingdom was a formidable player on the world stage.
 After reaching the Iron Keep, we need to cross a bridge before entering the actual castle.
-Along the way, we pass under an archway inlaid with the aforementioned statues of robed men, only they have been wrapped in chains pinned with swords.
+Along the way, we pass under an archway inlaid with the aforementioned statues of holy men plus warriors, only they have been wrapped in chains pinned with swords.
 Chained cages also hang over the lava moat on either side of the bridge.
-Both of these trace back to the same source: another statue holding the “reigns” front and center atop the arch.
+Both of these trace back to the same source: another statue holding the “reins” front and center atop the arch.
 The meaning would be clear to any visitor, and whether political dissident or prisoner of war, the message was the same: in this king’s domain, iron rules, and he is its sovereign.

 This propaganda extended to his private life.
-As his cavalier use of iron swords at his doorstep would indicate, the Old Iron King collected many weapons merely to exemplify his authority.
+As his cavalier use of iron swords at his doorstep would signal, the Old Iron King collected many weapons merely to exemplify his authority.
+Along with the Black Knight Greatsword, there is also the Black Knight Greataxe kept in a separate chest, with others storing away a number of unique shields like the Phoenix Parma.
+Assuming that these are just a taste, the king had accrued a wide assortment to show visitors.
 This hobby might seem excessive, but what real harm was there in amassing fancy arms befitting a rich warrior like himself?
 As the Covetous Gold Serpent Ring found at the castle elucidates in its description, only a coward would miss out on a good opportunity simply for fear of the danger, and there was none yet.
 However, these small indulgences snowballed soon enough.
 The man wanted to make himself look better by trumpeting the power and riches he adopted, so his greed continuously fed into his own ego until it was nothing but excess.

 The Japanese description for the Ironclad Helm notes that the Old Iron King had at one point approached the “profound mysteries” of the soul the same as Vendrick and Aldia after him.
 This makes sense so far as he alone had both the knowledge and resources to investigate the nature and origin of the soul through the golems he was creating.
 Had the man considered the deeper implications to the power behind life, he may well have discovered the Throne of Want and become a Lord of Cinder.
 Instead, he drowned in the pleasure his vast fortune afforded him.
-Aside from boasting the depths of his coffers and the strength of his ironclad army, the Old Iron King had apparently tried creating an iron dragon.
-We do find plenty of petrified dragon bones and somethings in his castle, with more at Brume Tower.
-There is no sign of an actual iron dragon, but it is very revealing about where the king’s priorities lied.
+Aside from boasting the depths of his coffers and the strength of his ironclad army, the king had tried creating an iron dragon.
+As proof of this endeavor, we find plenty of petrified dragon bones and somethings in his castle, with more at Brume Tower.
+There were serious attempts to understand the original mineral life and how to replicate it with metal.
+But whatever the military applications to a golem of this scale, it is very revealing about where the king’s priorities lied.

 Helmet of heavy iron soldiers.
 It is terribly heavy for its high defense effect and requires considerable power to move decently.

-The heavy iron soldiers are puppets that were created by the Old Iron King and move via the life of ones infused with souls.
+The heavy iron soldiers are dolls that the Old Iron King created and move by the command of the one who infused them with souls.

 That Old King who once had a mighty soul approached its profound mysteries at one point, but fell before his vast fortune and drowned in pleasure.
-He ended up becoming a vulgar person.
+He ended up becoming a vulgar character.

 Key that opens the door of the Tower of Black Fog.